-- 1. Notice to Student: Student is notified by the APSC Chair via CHSU email of the failure or professionalism conduct referral, and of the date, time and location of the APSC hearing.
+- Notice to Student: The student is notified by the APSC Chair via CHSU email of the failure, and of the date, time and location of the APSC hearing.
 Generally, notice shall be at least three business days in advance of the hearing.
 Exceptional circumstances or emergencies may require the hearing be held with less notice.
 In cases of academic progression, the student will already have received information regarding prior failures and remediation plans, so additional notice of those matters is not required.
-Similarly, in cases of professionalism conduct referrals, the student will already have received notice of the findings of the investigation, and so additional notice of such findings is not required.
-Students are not entitled to the full investigation file. - 2.
-Recommended Pre-Meeting with Student Affairs: Generally, prior to the hearing the student will meet with the College Student Affairs Dean (or designee) prior to the hearing.
-The College Student Affairs Dean's (or designee's) role is to help the student better understand the APSC hearing process, to answer the students related questions, and advise on how the student can prepare for the hearing.
-The student may decline the assistance of the College Student Affairs Dean.
+Students are not entitled to the full investigation file. - Recommended Pre-Meeting with Academic Affairs: Generally, prior to the hearing the student will meet with the College Academic Affairs Dean (or designee) prior to the hearing.
+The College Academic Affairs Dean's (or designee's) role is to help the student better understand the APSC hearing process, to answer the student's related questions, and advise on how the student can prepare for the hearing.
+The student may decline the assistance of the College Academic Affairs Dean.